yiisoft/queue/README.md

 ## Middleware pipelines

 Any message pushed to a queue or consumed from it passes through two different middleware pipelines: one pipeline on message push and another - on message consume.
-The process is the same as for the http request, but it is executed twice for a queue message.
+The process is the same as for the HTTP request, but it is executed twice for a queue message.
 That means you can add extra functionality on message pushing and consuming with configuration of the two classes: `PushMiddlewareDispatcher` and `ConsumeMiddlewareDispatcher` respectively.